 Author of the book, SCARS, and founder of The Scars Project, Fr.
 Berg is a native of Portland, Oregon who served in multiple academic roles at the University of Portland, including Dean of the College of Arts and Sciences.
-He is former pastor of the parish of St. Vincent De Paul, also known as the Downtown Chapel.
+He is former pastor of the parish of St. Andre Parish, also known as the Downtown Chapel.
 Currently he serves in a pastoral role at Mary's Woods retirement community.

 A few years ago, Richard Berg interviewed nine active duty military men in treatment for and diagnosed with post-traumatic stress (PTS).
 These men included Army Rangers, officers and specialists.
 He informed them of his intent to write a story and develop a program to help family members and the wider public better understand their personal suffering, their emotional scars and the painful impact of PTS on their relationships.

 A retired businessman, college educator, public speaker, and management consultant, Greg Hadley has had a distinguished career in financial and operational management of privately held companies, merger and acquisition activities, and crises management advisory services for more than 200 companies.
 He served as a Captain in the U. S. Army Air Defense Missile Command.
 He and his wife live in a retirement community in Lake Oswego, Oregon.